Sanofi-Public/MIPHEI-ViT/README.md

 If you use this work, please cite:

-> G. Balezo, R. Trullo, A. Pla Planas, E. Decenciere, and T. Walter, “MIPHEI-vit: Multiplex Immunofluorescence Prediction from H&E Images using ViT Foundation Models,” arXiv preprint arXiv:…, 2025.
+> Balezo, G., Trullo, R., Planas, A., Decenciere, E., & Walter, T. (2025).
+MIPHEI-ViT: Multiplex Immunofluorescence Prediction from H&E Images using ViT Foundation Models. arXiv preprint arXiv:2505.10294.
 >